mmaz/mambo_notes/docs/index.md

 !!! danger "Caveat"
     WiFi connections to the drone are flaky in my experience.
 This connection process takes multiple tries on my drone (within 4-5 tries usually, but up to 10).
 I usually pull the battery out and re-insert for each try.

 The network SSID will be called, e.g., `Mambo_12345`, with an ID# corresponding to your drone.
-Once you are connected, you can use gsteamer to test streaming an image to your computer (on the command line, without python) or connect to the stream within python.
+Once you are connected, you can use gstreamer to test streaming an image to your computer (on the command line, without python) or connect to the stream within python.

 !!! warning "re-connecting not supported?"
     I usually have to restart the drone in between camera stream connections, i.e., I can't test the connection with gstreamer on the command line, and then start a processing script in python.